grothesk/inference-service-examples/presentation/SLIDES.md

 ## Outlook

-* Perform Autosaling on GPUs
+* Perform Autoscaling on GPUs
 * Increase reliability by making use of GitOps
 * Integration of FHIR resources in the Kubernetes-API
 * ...